-Cost: \$70 - Students will also be expected to purchase fabrics and related equipment for major works.
+Cost: \$70 for both Year 9 and 10 respectively - Students will also be expected to purchase fabrics and related equipment for major works.

 CHILD STUDIES

 Child Studies aims to develop in students the knowledge, understanding and skills to positively influence the wellbeing and development of children in the critical early years in a range of settings and contexts.